JessFatta/flashcards-starter/README.md

 -------
 ### Overview

-FlashCards is a game that simulates a question and answer game in the form of "flashcards".
+FlashCards is a game that simulates a trivia game in the form of 'flashcards'.
 This game is played through the command line and is made entirely in JavaScript by utilizing Test Driven Development.

 - The user is first prompted with questions
 - The user then selects their answer